 Open Auditions have now closed however Dance City is inviting students to audition via video for the MA Advanced Dance Performance.

 Send a 90 sec video of you dancing an improvised solo, your C.V. and a headshot photograph to Pip Kyle email@example.com via We Transfer or Dropbox.
 Video auditions will be considered on a first come first serve basis so if you are interested in pursuing the course we recommend you apply as soon as possible.

 About the MA Advanced Dance Performance

-Delivered by Dance City this is brand new MA programme starts in September 2019.
+Delivered by Dance City this brand new MA programme starts in October 2019.
 This 43 week programme is a practice based qualification which offers new and recent dance graduates the opportunity to develop their dance practice and technique, learn and develop choreography and perform their work.

-MA participants will be part of a touring company creating exciting new work, led by nationally acclaimed choreographers.
+MA participants will be part of a touring company creating exciting new work, led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator and producer.
 Daily technique classes as well as regular workshops will ensure the company is well prepared to perform extensively across the UK.